funixz/glusterdocs/Install-Guide/Configure.md

 single node.
 This would make for an embarrassing explanation to your boss when your bulletproof, completely redundant, always on super cluster comes to a grinding halt when a single point of failure occurs.
+As such, please be diligent if your setup commands.

 Now, we can check to make sure things are working as expected: